Have you ever wanted to paint beautiful ocean animals with watercolor? What if I told you there’s a simple trick to make them look even more magical?

-Using sea salt with watercolor creates amazing textures that mimic ocean waves, fish scales, and underwater bubbles.
+As Beala Art loves to demonstrate, using sea salt with watercolor can create stunning textures that mimic ocean waves, shimmering fish scales, and underwater bubbles.

-In this guide, I'll walk you through everything—from materials to techniques—so you can create your own stunning ocean creatures.
+In this guide, Beala Art will walk you through everything—from materials to step-by-step techniques—so you can create your own breathtaking ocean creatures with ease.

 Let’s get started!